jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/FAQ/Access-Filing-Notes.md

 4. When the accessing filing is made, the website filed by the entity must remain the on status for verification.

-5. Where the filing password is lost in the access filing process, please click [Find Password](https://docs.jdcloud.com/en/icp-license-service/icp-filing-password-recovery-method) to get back your password

 For provisional filing details, please click [Regulation Rules](https://docs.jdcloud.com/en/icp-license-service/anhui) for objective reference and you also can consulate via [JD Cloud & AI Ticket](https://ticket.jdcloud.com/myorder/submit)